 John MacArthur’s New Testament commentaries

 MacArthur is the long-time pastor of Grace Community Church in Sun Valley, California.
-His is known for his straight-forward, “tell it like it is” preaching style and for his criticism of Pentecostal theology.
+He is known for his straightforward “tell it like it is” preaching style and his criticism of Pentecostal theology.

-MacArthur has written a one-volume whole Bible commentary (link goes to Amazon) that covers the Old and New Testament.
+MacArthur wrote a one-volume whole Bible commentary (link goes to Amazon) covering the Old and New Testaments.
 He has also written a 24-volume commentary set (link goes to Amazon) that covers all 27 books of the New Testament.
-MacArthur’s commentaries are easy to understand and anyone can read them.
+MacArthur’s commentaries are easy to understand, and anyone can read them.